solidqcloud/Azure-DevCamp/HOL/05-arm-cd/README.md

 ---
 ## Exercise 3: Integrate new Web App into VSTS<a name="ex3"></a>

 1. In [VSTS](https://www.visualstudio.com/), open the **Release Definition** that we started in a previous lab.
-You should be be able to find this by navigating to `Releases` in the `Build & Release` menu on the top navigation.
+You should be be able to find this by navigating to `Releases` in the `Pipelines` menu.
 We need to create a second environment to serve as our test web app.

     ![image](./media/2017-06-23_10_07_00.png)

-1. Click the drop-down arrow next to the existing Release Definition, and select `Edit`:
+1. Click the existing Release Definition, and select `Edit Pipeline`:

     ![image](./media/2017-06-23_10_09_00.png)

-1. In the Release Definition, first select `Environment 1`, then select `Add` and select `Clone environment`.
+1. In the Release Definition, first select `Environment 1`, then select `Clone`.
 We will use our existing Dev web app configuration as the template for the new test web app configuration.

     ![image](./media/2017-06-23_10_11_00.png)